NamanKansal230505/IoT-Ir-Blaster/README.md

 # 🧐 Project philosophy

-> This is an IoT based device which helps you to update your slack status on your fingertips.
+> This is an IoT based device which helps you control your appliances i.e. TV, AC, using your voice commands or mobile app.
-> I have included 5 status you just need to press it and change the slack status as written on it.
-> If you are a person who uses slack on daily basis, then you need to change your slack status frequently.
-That's why I made this IoT device for that

-**I got inspiration from this blog(https://www.instructables.com/Slack-Status-Updater-With-ESP8266).**
+> It can change your TV channels, AC temperature switch  it on and off and much more
+> You don't need to hustle in search of their remotes.

 # 👨‍💻 Tech stack